There has been a lot of rumors regarding cannabis link building lately.

 In other words, you might get a competitive edge if you’re able to create something innovative.

-My advise to you in to never stop learning SEO.
+My advice to you is never to stop learning about how search engines work.

-That’s really easy of you know the best SEO resources to start with.
+That’s easy if you know the best SEO resources to start with.

-Which legit white hat link building techniques are you using in 2017?
+Which legit white hat cannabis link building techniques did you use in 2019?
 What are your results?
-Add me in Facebook or Twitter and tell me about your biggest struggles.
+Add me on Facebook or Twitter and tell me about your biggest struggles.